carbonplan/research/articles/cdr-verification-explainer/methods.md

 Despite the attractive qualities of the fast-to-slow framing, we think it’s important to normalize the quantification of net carbon removal to atmospheric outcomes for all CDR pathways.
 In the fast carbon cycle, carbon is partitioned between reservoirs like the atmosphere, the surface ocean, and terrestrial vegetation — all of which exchange carbon flows through a variety of mechanisms.
 If one perturbs any of these reservoirs, it takes time for the other reservoirs to equilibrate.
 Since the primary function of CDR in the foreseeable future is compensating for ongoing, hard-to-abate emissions in a net-zero framework, we think it is most appropriate to normalize claimed outcomes to the atmosphere.
 In other words, we think CDR “compensation” claims are only appropriate if one emits a ton of CO₂ into the atmosphere and takes a ton back out of the atmosphere and stores it for a reasonably comparable duration.

 In addition to affecting ocean biomass sinking, this framing also has implications for approaches where an upfront action results in removals over time — like enhanced weathering — and for biomass carbon removal and storage (BiCRS) approaches that rely on biomass feedstocks.
-In the case of Enhanced Weathering, normalizing to atmospheric outcomes means that credited removals should accumulate over time based on the weathering curve of applied minerals.
+In the case of enhanced weathering, normalizing to atmospheric outcomes means that credited removals should accumulate over time based on the weathering curve of applied minerals.
 For BiCRS, credited removals should reflect the counterfactual decay time of biomass feedstock.

 We recognize that understanding the role of carbon removal in the context of temperature management or cleaning up historic emissions requires a consideration of the partitioning dynamics between fast-cycle reservoirs.
 It also requires consideration of potential trade-offs between taking carbon out of the atmosphere versus other parts of the fast carbon cycle, which may, for example, represent trade-offs between temperature and ocean acidification benefits.
 For the time being, however, we encourage others to similarly quantify net carbon removal with respect to atmospheric outcomes for all CDR pathways to enable comparability and interpretability of claimed outcomes in the context of net-zero frameworks.